ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-write-secure-ballerina-code.md

 _Note: It is a must to use HTTPS when enforcing authentication and authorization checks, to ensure the confidentiality of sensitive authentication data._

-Optionally `scopes` attribute is configured for the authorization as follows.
-If it is not specified, that means service is authorized to any user who is authenticated.
+Optionally, the `scopes` attribute is configured for the authorization as follows.
+If it is not specified, that means the service is authorized for any authenticated user.

 ```ballerina
 listener http:Listener secureHelloWorldEp = new(9091, {